The Importance of Restoring Wisconsin's Woodlands and Wetlands

 Benefits for Wildlife and Habitat when Restoring Wisconsin Woodlands

 Restoring woodland and wetland areas helps native plants return and improves habitat for wildlife.
-Healthier land supports deer, turkey, songbirds, pollinators, amphibians, and wetland wildlife.
+Healthier land supports diverse species and enhances the overall ecosystem.

 Residential Properties Matter Too